 For many years, Caution played mbira with older brother Clyde.
 At first, younger brother Renold joined them mainly as a hosho (rattles) player.
 When a close friend who was their regular hosho player died in 1993, Renold became a permanent member of the group.
-Gradually Renold became one of the mbira players, and then Caution’s permanent mbira partner after the death of older brother Clyde.
-Now that Renold usually works in South Africa, Caution's mbira partner is his very talented son, Lasson, with whom he has formed the Tichakunda Mbira Group.
+Gradually Renold became one of the mbira players after the death of older brother Clyde.
+Now that Renold lives and works in South Africa, Caution’s mbira partner is his talented son, Lasson, with whom he has formed the Tichakunda Mbira Group.

-On 24 February 1967, Caution Tichakunda (“we will conquer”) Shonhai of the Moyo Sinyoro totem was born in Kadoma, Zimbabwe, to parents Tinaapi Cuthbert Nyawo (Moyo Sinyoro totem), a textile factory clerk, and Bernadette Mavhunga (Mhofu Mutenhesanwa totem).
-He is the third in a family of seven children, including his current mbira partner, youngest sibling Renold Shonhai.
+On 24 February 1967, Caution Tichakunda (“we shall overcome”) Shonhai of the Moyo Sinyoro totem was born in Kadoma, Zimbabwe, to parents Tinaapi Cuthbert Nyawo (Moyo Sinyoro totem), a textile factory clerk, and Bernadette Mavhunga (Mhofu Mutenhesanwa totem).
+He is the third in a family of seven children.

 Caution attended Mutukwa High School in his rural area.
 After he finished school in 1990, he worked for two companies as a clerk and then a food packer.
-He left work as a result of illnesses related to his shave rembira spirit (spirit causing one to be an mbira player).
-His eldest brother, the head of the family after the death of their father in 1987, ensured that all the appropriate rituals and rites were conducted to appease and venerate Caution’s shave and mudzimu wedzinza (family ancestor) spirits.
+He left work as a result of illnesses related to his spirits.
+His eldest brother, the head of the family after the death of their father in 1987, ensured that all the appropriate rituals and rites were conducted to appease and venerate Caution’s shave rembira (spirit causing one to be an mbira player) and mudzimu wedzinza (family ancestor) spirits.
 When Caution recovered, he went to work as a mechanic-in-training.
 However, because Caution’s spirits preferred that he live in a rural area, he left work and moved back to Nyamweda in 1995 to begin farming full-time.
-Caution, with the help of his wife, is a successful market gardener and trades at the biggest vegetable market in Zimbabwe.
+Caution, with the help of his wife, is a successful market gardener.

 Since 1995, Caution has been a full-time farmer, mbira player, and n’anga (traditional healer).
 He says: